KennethEnevoldsen/scandinavian-embedding-benchmark/docs/index.md

 ## Comparison to other benchmarks

-If you use this benchmark for a relative ranking of language models you should also take a look at ScandEval, which as opposed the this benchmark fully fine-tunes the models.
-It also includes structures predictions tasks such as named entity recognition.
+If you use this benchmark for a relative ranking of language models you should also take a look at [ScandEval](https://scandeval.github.io), which as opposed the this benchmark fully fine-tunes the models.
+It also includes structured predictions tasks such as named entity recognition.
+Many of the tasks in this embeddings benchmark is also included in ScandEval.

-This tasks within this benchmark is also included in the MTEB leaderboard, though the aggregations methods very slightly.
-The MTEB is primarily an English benchmark, with a few multilingual tasks along with a few additional languages.
+The tasks within this benchmark is also included in the [MTEB](https://huggingface.co/spaces/mteb/leaderboard) leaderboard, though the aggregations methods very slightly.
+The MTEB is primarily an English embedding benchmark, with a few multilingual tasks along with a few additional languages.
 As a part of this project the tasks was also added to the MTEB leaderboard.